katjad/javascript101-handbook/the_learning_process.md

 The best way to get good at coding is to make your own passion project and get stuck in!

+## Read the Source, Luke
+Take the time to read the source code of other projects.
+It will help you write beautiful code in no time.

 ## Meet Ups
 Go to a meet up and talk to other developers.
 It's a great way to find out what's happening in the world of Javascript.